 By giving talks on specific topics you establish yourself as an expert or even a thought leader.
 Being seen as someone that really knows their stuff will lead to increased interest from peers and customers.
 The more you are seen, the more you are likely to be mentioned and interviewed in the media, both online and offline.
 If you have a site or a blog, you will notice that your visitor stats can skyrocket after a good speech.
 Your increased exposure will in turn lead to more inquiries, business and hopefully allow you to increase your rates.

 How to get speaking engagements:

 How do you pitch yourself and your speaking prowess to meetups, seminars, and conferences?
 You obviously have to find out who does the bookings of speakers.
 The best way to convince this person to book you is by sending over a speaker one-sheet, basically, a one-pager outlining what you talk about and why they should book you.

 Just like a resume is screened by an employer, the speaker sheet will be reviewed by the event planner and it needs to provide this person with enough compelling information to get you booked in.
 Here are the main five bits of content your speaker fact sheet should contain:

-Your call to action has to be followed up with your contact details.
-Give the reader a range of options to contact you (phone, email, site, social media etc) so that they can use their preferred method.
+- Contact information – Your call to action has to be followed up with your contact details.
+Give the reader a range of options to contact you (phone, email, site, social media, etc) so that they can use their preferred method.

-This is where you let others sing your praises.
+- Testimonials – This is where you let others sing your praises.
 List quotes from previous event planners and even audience members.
-Make sure to include glowing testimonials from a diverse set of people, so that any reader will be able to relate to the feedbacks you have received.
+Make sure to include glowing testimonials from a diverse set of people, so that any reader will be able to relate to the feedback you have received.